openaq/aqi-hub/docs/indices/canada.md

 Canada’s AQHI accounts for three criteria pollutants: PM2.5, O3 and NO2.
 The AQHI is reported as a daily and forecast value for the next 48 hours.

-The AQHI was first developed and applied by the Healthy Environments and Consumer Safety Branch of Canada in 2008 [^1].
+The AQHI was first developed and applied by the Healthy Environments and Consumer Safety Branch of Canada in 2008 [^1] and was established to report on the health risk caused by pollutant mixing.

 Previous to the AQHI, Canada used the Air Quality Index (AQI).
 The AQI reported air quality based on specific pollutant levels and reported the maximum concentration as the value for that station.
-The AQHI was established to report on the health risk caused by pollutant mixing.

 ## Color scale